scottfitzhugh/yal-file-listing/project-plan.md

 - **Standard Library Only**: No external dependencies required
 - **Unix-specific**: Uses `std::os::unix::fs` for file metadata
 - **Cross-platform terminal**: ANSI escape codes work on all modern terminals
+- **Nerd Fonts**: Requires Nerd Fonts patched font for proper glyph display

 ## Database Schema
 No database required for this file listing utility.

 ## Build Instructions
 1. Ensure Rust is installed on your system
+2. Install a Nerd Fonts patched font (e.g., FiraCode Nerd Font, JetBrains Mono Nerd Font)
+3. Configure your terminal to use the Nerd Fonts patched font
-2. Run `rustc src/main.rs -o file_lister` to compile directly
+4. Run `rustc src/main.rs -o file_lister` to compile directly
-3. Run `./file_lister` to execute and list current directory
+5. Run `./file_lister` to execute and list current directory
-4. Alternative: Use `cargo build` if cargo proxy issues are resolved
+6. Alternative: Use `cargo build` if cargo proxy issues are resolved

 ## Performance Features
 - **Lightning Fast**: 0.002s execution time - faster than blink of an eye